 Yes |

-Streaming — HD Access to Tons of Global Streaming Platforms
+Streaming — 4K Access to Many Global Streaming Platforms

 9.6

-Surfshark can safely access many global streaming platforms, allowing safe streaming from anywhere.
-Our team of global testers and I tested Surfshark and successfully watched over 30 services.
+Surfshark can safely access many global platforms, allowing private streaming from anywhere.
+We tested Surfshark and successfully watched content on over 30 services.

 We only had to make a few tweaks to get some services working smoothly.
 For example, sometimes we had to try a few different servers, switch to Static IP servers, or try different browsers.
 Occasionally, we found better success by switching protocols.
 Its chatbot and live agents on its 24/7 support were also easily accessible when we needed some tips.